Explore health content from A to Z.

 A second x-ray may be done before you leave the hospital.

-In some cases, you may be referred to a bone specialist (orthopaedist).
+In some cases, you may be referred to a bone specialist (orthopaedist) or a primary care sports medicine doctor.
 He or she will make sure you heal properly.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |